Strengthless/strengths-website/README.md

 <b>v2.61</b>
 - Modified the music stream text, now shows "Loading..." until the music stream is fully loaded, then will display as "Music Stream".
+- Fixed the improper bold text in README.md file.

 <b>v2.6</b>
 - Modified the website icon.